 For example, the following YAML snippet tells Kubernetes that in order to check if this application component is healthy, Kubernetes should make an HTTP request to /healthz .

-Obviously Kubernetes doesn’t automate the entirety of the application development lifecycle—no software system can—but it solves a number of difficult, core problems that every DevOps team faces.
+Obviously, Kubernetes doesn’t automate the entirety of the application development lifecycle—no software system can—but it solves a number of difficult, core problems that every DevOps team faces.
 And the more core problems the platform they are using solves, the faster they can deliver those quality applications to customers.

-The key enabler for much of Kubernetes’ magic are those YAML files that both tell Kubernetes what the application needs and that make the application configuration and deployment reproducible.
+The key enabler for much of Kubernetes’ magic is those YAML files that both tell Kubernetes what the application needs and that make the application configuration and deployment reproducible.
 So write those YAML files to take advantage of the goodness Kubernetes delivers, and treat those YAML files just like you treat your code—they’re the crown jewels of your application.